 Sciatica is characterized by pain in the lower back that radiates down one or both legs.
 The pain is described as dull, achy, sharp, like “pins and needles” or similar to electric shocks.
 Other symptoms associated with sciatica include burning, numbness and tingling sensations.
 Sciatic nerve pain varies in intensity from mild to severe, and frequency may range from occasional to constant.
 The onset is generally gradual and not necessarily associated with a previous event.
 Sciatica is also known as radiating or referred pain, or neuralgia.

 Our goal is to help you receive the proper care after a personal injury, auto accident or fall.
 We are dedicated to helping you give the most comprehensive treatments so you may maintain your quality of life after an injury and can begin to feel like yourself again.

 Too often, individuals involved in an auto injury or wreck have minimal or no symptoms until several weeks after the auto accident.
 That is where the professionals at Dade W. Donovan DC come in, and can assist you with all aspects of auto accident personal injury recovery.

 Degenerative disc disease is when natural changes in the discs of your spine cause pain.
 The discs between vertebrae act as shock absorbers for your spine, and as you age, they begin to lose flexibility.
 While this is a normal part of aging, it should not cause pain.
 If you experience pain due to this, it is classified as degenerative disc disease.

-Each disc is composed of a sturdy outer wall and a soft, gel-like inner core.
-When we are born, these discs are primarily composed of water, but as age advances, the discs lose some of this water content and begin to get thinner.
-As you might imagine, this means each disc doesn’t absorb the shocks of everyday life as well.
+Each disc has a sturdy outer wall and a soft, gel-like inner core.
+These discs are primarily composed of water in our youth but, as we age the discs lose some of this water content and begin to get thinner.
+This means the disc doesn’t absorb the shocks of everyday life as well.